 The curriculum is made up of an introductory course in policy studies, policy debate seminars and a wide-variety of elective courses.
 Students acquire more specialized knowledge by selecting courses in one of four concentration areas: Economic Policy, International Development Studies, International Relations, and Public Policy.
 A wide range of elective courses recommended by each concentration offers students the opportunity to broaden and/or deepen their knowledge.
 Practical courses are offered by government officials with extensive experience in actual policy formulation and implementation.
 This combination of academic and practical knowledge is the hallmark of a GRIPS education.

 MP1 students produce a policy report in one of the four concentration areas.
 The Policy Debate Seminar I facilitates students' development and exchange of ideas for their policy reports in concentrations of their choice.
 In the Policy Debate Seminar II, students finalize their study and write up their policy reports with helps of their supervisors.

-Curriculu m Category Course Name Required C Courses Tutorial I Elective Courses Economic Policy Concentration Microeconomics I - I International Development Studies Concentration Microeconomics I - I International Relations Concentration International Relations International Political Economy Japanese Foreign Policy International Security Studies Politics of Global Money and Finance International Relations in Europe Comparative Development Studies of Asia Government and Politics in Japan Comparative Politics Structure and Process of Government Comparative Political Economy International Relations in East Asia State and Politics in Southeast Asia States, Regimes, and Institutions in Contemporary Africa Public Policy Concentration Government and Market Introduction to Applied Econometrics Trade and Industrial Development Resource and Energy Economics Development Economics International Security Studies Structure and Process of Government Introduction to Quantitative Methods Politics of Global Money and Finance Quantitative Social Systems Analysis Introduction to Data Science Data Science in Practice Outline of Energy Policy Energy Data Analysis
+Curriculum 1 Category Course Name Required Courses Tutorial I The World and the SDGs Policy Debate Seminar I - I Elective Courses Economic Policy Concentration Microeconomics I - I • Macroeconomics I - I • Introduction to Applied Econometrics International Development Studies Concentration Microeconomics I - I • Essential Microeconomics • Macroeconomics I - I • Essential Macroeconomics Development Economics • Introduction to Applied Econometrics • Development Econometrics Agricultural Development • Applied Econometrics Practice • Applied Econometrics International Relations Concentration International Relations International Political Economy Japanese Foreign Policy International Security Studies Politics of Global Money and Finance International Relations in Europe Comparative Development Studies of Asia Government and Politics in Japan Comparative Politics Comparative Political Economy International Relations in East Asia State and Politics in Southeast Asia States, Regimes, and Institutions in Contemporary Africa Comparative State Foundation Analysis of Great Power Politics Public Policy Concentration Government and Market Introduction to Applied Econometrics Trade and Industrial Development Resource and Energy Economics Development Economics International Security Studies Structure and Process of Government Introduction to Quantitative Methods Politics of Global Money and Finance Quantitative Social Systems Analysis Introduction to Data Science Data Science in Practice Outline of Energy Policy Energy Data Analysis ••••••

-≫ CARFER DESTINATIONS
+≫ CAREER DESTINATIONS